CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 - Check plots
 - Temperature Calibrate Pigeon-IMU

-Now you can drive your motors and collect data *without writing any softare*.
+Now you can drive your motors and collect data *without writing any software*.

 .. image:: img/sensor-11.png